Ar-Vi/Palocale-2.0/README.md

 # Palocale-2.0
-App proof of concepts for Startup Project
+App proof of concepts for Startup Project Final